Tony Iommi painting portrait, Black Sabbath poster, original painted artwork

 97 x 130cm (38″x 51″)

-This piece of original art is currently for sale.
+This original painting is currently available for purchase.
 For more information, please contact here.

 Tony Iommi painting portrait, Black Sabbath original hand-painted poster art : the making of (in steps)